DdeDamian/ds_challenge/tf_implementation/README.md

   name: github-package-secret
   namespace: development
 data:
-  .dockerconfigjson: # Here we need to place the gthub tokenin base64
+  .dockerconfigjson: # Here we need to place the github token in base64
 ```

 and to deploy it I run: